balenaltd/handbook/Flowdock.md

 Note that we create other rooms from time to time that are project-specific or related to a specific activity.
 If you're in one of those, you'll know what they're for.

 ## hashtags
 Flowdock supports #hashtags and we find it very useful to use them when we don’t want anything important to get lost into the sea of conversations.
 That’s why we use specific hashtags in to our messages in order to be able to talk about it at the appropriate meeting.
-When one of the following hashtags are typed into a message, an email is sent to a specific address which can be seen in one of Front’s inboxes.
+When one of the following hashtags are typed into a message, an email is sent to a specific address which can be seen in one of Front’s inboxes and then an agenda can be collated for the relevant meeting.

-So, a:
+Some examples are:
 * #architecture sends an email to Front’s D/Architecture inbox and will be discussed at the Architecture Call
 * #blog, #writeup or #toblogfor sends an email to Front’s M/Blog inbox as an idea for the resin blog
 * #devops sends an email to Front’s D/Devops inbox and will be discussed at the DevOps Call